MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

 ```

-This will deploy the 2 sites, with a RabbitMQ cluster on each site.
+Let's find out what we have deployed with the command `make deploy-all`.
+It deployed the 2 sites, with a RabbitMQ cluster on each site.
 See below:
 ```bash
 $ bin/switch-ns main-site
 $ kubectl get services